Incheon Science High School: Cheong Un Gwan (청운관)

 This dormitory has three floors.
-The coed dorm is located in the same building, but the dormitories are separated by walls.
+The coed dormitory is located in the same building, but the dormitories are separated by walls.
 1-2 people live in each room.
-Each room has two beds with a shared restroom, washroom, and shower.
+Each room has two beds with a shared restroom, washroom, and a shower.
 Most residents are juniors, but almost twelve students are freshmen.

 Cheong Myeong Gwan (청명관)

 This building was built in 2009.
 Since November 2, all female students and some male students live in this dormitory.
 2-4 people live in each room.
 Each room has a rest room and four beds.
 Only freshmen live in the building.

 Cafeteria

 The cafeteria is composed of two halls.
 Both halls were used for special lunch time, but special lunch time has been eliminated, so now only one hall is used.
 Each hall has two Food Distribution counters and one station to return used utensils.

 Club activity

-There are four types of clubs.
-In there students must join each study club, Olympiad club, interest club.
+There are four types of clubs which the students can join: study club, Olympiad club, the interest club, and other clubs of interest.